 - Assign simple chores.

-- Praise good behavior.
+- Praise good behavior/show affection.

-- Show affection.
+- Try not to yell or spank.

 - Try not to nag or lecture.

 - Apply rules consistently.

 - Teach natural consequences (for example, broken toys don't get replaced).

 - Use family conferences and negotiation to resolve problems.

 - Be a good role model.

 - Establish fair and understandable rules.

 - Limit TV and video game time to two hours a day or less.

 - Turn the TV off during meals.

 - Screen TV for sex, violence, and profanity.

-- Brush teeth daily and floss regularly.
+- Brush teeth daily and use floss regularly.

 - Schedule a semi-annual trip to the dentist for your child.

 - Encourage regular exercise (walks after dinner, etc.).

 - Encourage reading and hobbies.

 - Obtain a library card for your child.

 - Work on communication with your child.

 - Promote the individual strengths of your child; build self-esteem.

 - Encourage age-appropriate independence and self-responsibility.

-- Provide an allowance and guidance for using it.
+- Provide an allowance and guidance in using it.

 - Encourage participation in sports.

 - Puberty may begin as early as 8 years old for girls and 10 years old for boys.

 - You may want to begin family sex education.

 - Use sunscreen for prolonged sun exposure.

 - Keep in contact with school regarding child's progress.

-Next Visit: Your child's next check up is at 11-12 years old.
+Next Visit: Your child's next check up is at 9-10 years old.